 Type “gfx” in the search field to find it quickly:

-While you’re there, also look for and install the Adafruit_ZeroDMA library.
+While you’re there, also look for and install the Adafruit_BusIO library (or…newer Arduino IDE versions install this dependency automatically).

 - RGBmatrixPanel, for our 16x32 and 32x32 RGB LED matrix panels.